 I became more hysterical.

-The boy who was draped over the chair lunged at Frank.
+The boy who was draped over the chair lunged at Gary.

 The boy ran full on into Alice who toppled over like a fallen tree, whilst I surveyed the scene, with horrified allure.

 The boy, very protectively, picked up my shoe from the floor.

 ‘Here’.
 He slurred at me.
 ‘Take this’.
 (It was so nearly a Cinderella scene.
 If only my Prince Charming hadn’t been sporting a a shiner that put the moon to shame!)
 Thankfully, it was my shoe he was offering, not a right hook.